Conditions We Diagnose With Colonoscopy at Cleveland Clinic

 What to Expect During Your Colonoscopy at Cleveland Clinic

-During a colonoscopy, specialists use a flexible tube with a light and camera (colonoscope) to view your colon.
+During a colonoscopy, specialists use a colonoscope (the flexible tube with a light and camera) to view your colon.
 If you choose, we give you medication (anesthesia) so you’ll be asleep during the procedure.
 The colonoscopy procedure includes:

 Colonoscopy prep

 A few weeks before your procedure, your provider will talk with you about how to prepare for your colonoscopy, including the bowel preparation instructions you will need to follow.
 It’s important that your intestine (bowel) is empty so your provider can see the detail of your colon.
-During the day (or night) before your colonoscopy, we have you drink a solution that helps you completely empty your bowel.
+During the day (or night) before your colonoscopy, you’ll need to drink a solution that helps you poop and completely empty your bowel.

 We work with you to make sure you’re able to prepare for colonoscopy in an effective way that’s comfortable for you.
 Talk with your provider if you have any concerns about how to prepare.